FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 2. MQTT Test
    - Setup an AWS account and create a new thing.
-   - Under the "Attach policies to certificate" section create a new policy with all the permissions (this is not suggested for Things associated with production applications, there you should choose only the required permissions):
+   - Under the "Attach policies to certificate" section create a new policy with all the MQTT related permissions as these are required for the tests:
     ![alt text](./artifacts/mqtt-thing-cert-policy-permissions.jpg)
    - Under `Featured FreeRTOS IoT Integration -> Qualification Test Configurations -> Qualification Execution Test Configurations`, choose `MQTT Test`.